-The Director of Public Health is the Caldicott Guardian to ensure the appropriate use of patient data.
+The Council's Caldicott Guardian ensures the appropriate use of patient data.

 All areas of the Council have schemes and sub-schemes of delegation to ensure that decisions are taken at an appropriate level.

 k Whistle-blowing, and receiving and investigating complaints from the public